Blotch3D/Blotch3D/readme.md

 You can use the BlGeometry static class to make a variety of objects programmatically.
 See the geometry examples and that class for more information.
-A few primitive models are also included with Blotch3D.
-They can be used as is done in the examples that use them if the Blotch3D project is included in your solution and the reference's 'Copy local' flag is set, or just add the XNB file to your project and set its 'copy if newer' or 'copy always' option.
+A few primitive model (XNB) files like the torus, various resolutions of geosphere, etc are available in a 'Content' folder under the project.
+If you are using the Blotch3D NuGet package, the Content folder will not appear until the first time the project runs.
+The XNB files can be used as is done in the examples that use them by adding the XNB file to your project and setting its 'copy if newer' or 'copy always' option so that it is available to the process at run time.

-You can also convert standard 3D model files, fonts, etc. to "XNB" files for use by your MonoGame project.
+You can also convert standard 3D model files, fonts, etc. to XNB files for use by your MonoGame project.
 To convert them, you'll need to use the Monogame content manager (pipeline tool).
 See
 <https://docs.monogame.net/articles/tools/mgcb.html>.
 The docs well